top of page

 The Great State Migration

 This imbalance causes a wave of college-motivated migration.
-Recent census data reveals that "net importer" states are experiencing sustained inbound migration from families who prioritize access to high-tier public university systems.
+Recent census data reveals the "net importer" states are experiencing sustained inbound migration from families who prioritize access to high-tier public university systems.
 Recent market surveys indicate nearly 70% of relocating families now rank "in-state university quality and affordability" as a top-three factor in their choice of residence.

 The AI Catalyst and the Freedom of the Lean Path